IanMcDevitt/Interview_Trading_Code/README.md

 source env/bin/activate
 ```
 ### Unoptimized Mean Recersion BTC

-This project utilizes Mean reversion, zscore, dynamic stop loss, and dynamic profit target to Back Test a BTC strategy on historical OHLCV data and display the sharpe score and cumlative returns graph.
+This project employs techniques such as Mean Reversion, Z-score, dynamic stop loss, and dynamic profit target to perform a backtest on a BTC strategy using historical OHLCV data.
+The Sharpe ratio is computed and presented, along with a graph depicting cumulative returns, to visualize the strategy's performance.

+•	Developed a Python function called dynamic_stop_profit for a mean reversion trading strategy that takes into account dynamic stop loss and profit target levels based on Z-scores.

+•	Utilized Pandas to compute rolling mean and standard deviation of the stock's closing price, as well as the average true range (ATR) for a given lookback period.

+•	Calculated Z-scores to identify potential mean reversion opportunities and generated trading signals based on a given Z-score threshold.

+•	Determined dynamic stop loss and profit target levels using the ATR and user-defined multipliers.

+•	Implemented a trailing stop loss and take profit mechanism to adjust positions based on market conditions.

+•	Computed strategy returns, cumulative returns, and the Sharpe ratio to evaluate the performance of the trading strategy.

+•	Visualized the cumulative returns of the strategy using Matplotlib and displayed the Sharpe ratio for performance assessment.

 ```
 pip install mean_requirements.txt
 source env/bin/activate